CooperASC/cooperasc.github.com/_posts/notes/2012-10-18-board-chair.md

 ---

-Documentation from CDG will be released however there will not be an offical report
+Documentation from CDG will be released however there will not be an official report

 Rev. Task Force will be releasing their Final Report shortly